 The exhibition opened at The Albany CaffA on 21st August 2024.
 This event brought together guests, Fun Palace makers and participants who contributed to the research.
 The event used the objects from the exhibition to create the activities; food using recipes from the Nom Nom cookbook and bubble-making activities.
 There was also a banner-making workshop, the results of which were displayed as part of the exhibition.

-12 February to 15 March 2026: from 9 AM to 4 PM
+9 AM to 4 PM

 Trowbridge Gardens